Video of missing Chinese tennis star posted online - KESQ

 Associated Press

-BEIJING (AP) — Missing tennis star Peng Shuai has reappeared in public at a youth tournament in Beijing, according to photos released by the organizer, as the ruling Communist Party tried to quell fears abroad while suppressing information in China about Peng after she accused a senior leader of sexual assault.
-The posting by China Open management on the Weibo social media service made no mention of Peng’s disappearance or accusation she was sexually assaulted by a former Chinese leader.
-Peng was shown standing beside a court, waving and signing oversize commemorative tennis balls for children.
-The ruling party appears to be trying to defuse alarm about Peng without acknowledging her disappearance.
+BEIJING (AP) — The editor of a Communist Party newspaper has posted a video online that he said shows missing tennis star Peng Shuai watching a match, as the ruling party tried to quell fears abroad while suppressing information in China about Peng after she accused a senior leader of sexual assault.
+The video posted by Hu Xijin of the Global Times on Twitter, which cannot be seen by most internet users in China, shows Peng standing with five other people at what Hu said was a youth championship in Beijing.
+The ruling party appears to be trying to defuse alarm about Peng without acknowledging her disappearance after the three-time Olympian accused a former member of the party’s ruling Standing Committee of forcing her to have sex.